Code-Institute-Submissions/conundrum/README.md

 #### Automated Testing
 The automated test involves:
+- If the project is run locally, the run the tests enter `python test.py` and `python -m unittest`
 - Checking if a txt file has content with self.assertGreater(len(file), 0)
 - Making sure a file contained the correct content with "assetIn" and checking for content that isn't in the file with "assertNotIn".
 - Check that there are the same amount of answers as there are questions.